What do sanctions mean for Chelsea?

 No mention has been made about future seasons.

-Can Chelsea afford to keep paying staff wages in the short and mid-terms?
+Can Chelsea keep paying staff wages in the short and mid-terms?

 The government's special licence allows Chelsea to pay the wages of all employees, including players and coaching staff.